George Bogart

-George A. Bogart (October 30, 1933 – November 23, 2005) was an American painter and art professor.
+George Allen Bogart (October 30, 1933 – November 23, 2005) was an American painter and art professor.
 He taught at the University of Texas at Austin, Pennsylvania State University, and University of Oklahoma.

 Early life and education

 Bogart was born in Duluth, Minnesota.
 He earned a Bachelor of Fine Arts degree from the University of Minnesota Duluth in 1956 and a Master of Fine Arts from the University of Washington in 1959.

 Career

 Prior to joining the University of Oklahoma as a full professor, Bogart taught art at the University of Texas in Austin for eight years and Pennsylvania State University for three years.
 In 1970, he accepted a one-year guest artist position at the University of California, Berkeley.